e-Megillah

 Cleveland Federation

-We love to share news & announcements at TBS
+We love to share News & Announcements at TBS

 Please send us your announcements, engagements, weddings, graduations, sports news, kid news, etc. to: e-megillah editor, hberman44236@yahoo.com no later than ONE WEEK PRIOR to the next issue.

-Please include ‘e-megillah news‘ in the subject field.
+Please include ‘ e-megillah news‘ in the subject field.

-We are looking for Volunteers to help our Temple
+We are looking for Volunteers!

-Activities to match your interests and abilities
+• Match activities to your interests & abilities

 D E A T H S I N T H E L A S T Y E A R

-Jane Litt • Jack Scanlon
+Marika Andro • Jane Litt • Jack Scanlon

 A monthly yahrzeit list of TBS family loved ones will now be published in the e-megillah